transparency-dev/witness/cmd/omniwitness/README.md

 ### Interactively

-You can use the [`/cmd/witness`](/cmd/feedwitness) command to fetch checkpoints and send them to your witness instance by running the following command:
+You can use the [`/cmd/feedwitness`](/cmd/feedwitness) command to fetch checkpoints and send them to your witness instance by running the following command:

 ```
-# Change the --bastion_url value to point to your witness instance if necessary
+# Change the --witness_url value to point to your witness instance if necessary
-go run github.com/transparency-dev/witness/cmd/feedwitness@main --alsologtostderr --bastion_url=http://localhost:8080
+go run github.com/transparency-dev/witness/cmd/feedwitness@main --alsologtostderr --witness_url=http://localhost:8080
 ```

 ### Passively